 Occasionally, owners are prepared to negotiate short-life licences direct with squatters in their houses.
 It makes sense in their terms, even if they don't ask for money, as occupied houses remain in better condition than empties.
-Councils and housing associations have legal problems if they do this and so will only deal with recognised short-life groups, but other public bodies, big commercial organisations, churches etc are worth tackling.
+Councils and housing associations will usually only deal with recognised short-life groups because they (wrongly) fear legal problems if they deal direct with squatters.
+It may be worth educating them!
+(Empty Property Unit can help with this - see CONTACTS).
+Other public bodies, big commercial organisations, churches etc are worth tackling.
 They usually want a firm undertaking that you will move out when they need the place back, without being taken to court.
-If they own other properties it makes sense to stick to that undertaking or they're unlikely to license anymore houses to squatters.
+If they own other properties it makes sense to stick to that undertaking or they're unlikely to license any more houses to squatters.